 In addition to the skills acquired through work based learning, the scheme also develops skills through training.
 All voluntary interns have a two day induction programme at our head office near Ipswich.

-- Level 3 Wild Beach Leader (OCN West Midlands Accredited)
+- Level 3 Award in Outdoor Curriculum Coordination (OCN West Midlands Accredited)

 - Safeguarding, including PREVENT training